Using technology to plan travel

 A pair of hands belonging to an older man hold a mobile phone.

-The research paper is detailed with many variables.
 Three groups – people with low education, older people and people with disability had the lowest level of interaction with technology.
-If these groups also have low incomes, acquiring devices and being able to afford internet connections would also be a factor.
+For people who have low incomes, acquiring devices and being able to afford internet connections is also a barrier.

 A man stands on a train platform looking at his smartphone.
 He is wearing a hat and has a bright yellow backpack.